johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Return _output_.

-## Requirements for Non-Browser User Agents
+## Requirements Specific to Non-Browser User Agents

+### The Set-Cookie Header Field {#set-cookie}

+When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety as per its cookie policy.

+User agents MAY ignore Set-Cookie header fields contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).

+Set-Cookie header fields contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed as follows:

+1. Let _isSecure_ be a boolean indicating whether request's URL's scheme is deemed secure, in an implementation-defined manner.

+1. Let _host_ be request's host.

+1. Let _path_ be request's URL's path.

+1. Let _httpOnlyAllowed_ be true.

+1. Let _allowCookieForPublicSuffix_ be a boolean whose value is implementation-defined.

+1. Let _sameSiteStrictOrLaxAllowed_ be a boolean whose value is implementation-defined.

+1. Let _cookie_ be the result of running Parse and Store a Cookie given the header field value, _isSecure_, _host_, _path_, _httpOnlyAllowed_, _allowCookieForPublicSuffix_, and _sameSiteStrictOrLaxAllowed_.

+### The Cookie Header Field {#cookie}

+The user agent includes stored cookies in the Cookie request header field.

+When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.

+A user agent MAY omit the Cookie header field in its entirety.

+If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST compute its value as follows:

+1. Let _isSecure_ be a boolean indicating whether request's URL's scheme is deemed secure, in an implementation-defined manner.

+1. Let _host_ be request's host.

+1. Let _path_ be request's URL's path.

+1. Let _httpOnlyAllowed_ be true.

+1. Let _sameSite_ be a string whose value is implementation-defined, but has to be one of "strict-or-less", "lax-or-less", "unset-or-less", or "none".

+1. Let _cookies_ be the result of running Retrieve Cookies given _isSecure_, _host_, _path_,
+   _httpOnlyAllowed_, and _sameSite_.

+1. Return the result of running Serialize Cookies given _cookies_.

-## Requirements for Browser User Agents
+## Requirements Specific to Browser User Agents

+While browsers are expected to generally follow the same model as non-browser user agents, they have additional complexity due to the document model (and the ability to nest documents) that is considered out-of-scope for this specification.

-This document does not define the precise requirements for user agents that are browsers.
-Specifications for such a user agent are expected to build upon these algorithms:
+Specifications for such a user agent are expected to build upon the following algorithms and invoke them appropriately to process `Cookie` and `Set-Cookie` headers, as well as manipulating the user agent's cookie store through APIs:

 - Parse and Store a Cookie
 - Store a Cookie
 - Retrieve Cookies
 - Serialize Cookies

-This provides the flexibility browsers need to detail their requirements in considerable det
+This provides the flexibility browsers need to detail their requirements in considerable detail.

 # Implementation Considerations